-The estimated incidence is a approximately 1 in every 12,000-15,000 births 2.
+The estimated incidence is approximately 1 in every 12,000-15,000 births 2.
 Osteogenesis imperfecta occurs with equal frequency among males and females and across races and ethnic groups.
 The life span varies with the type (see osteogenesis imperfecta classification).

 The clinical presentation of osteogenesis imperfecta is highly variable, ranging from a mild form with no deformity, normal stature, and few fractures to a form that is lethal during the perinatal period.